Macleodsolutions/BlenderWebUI/README.md

 A Windows WebView2 overlay UI for Blender.
 It embeds a transparent C++ window on top of Blender and communicates with a React/TypeScript frontend and a Blender Python add-on via WebView2 messages and Windows named pipes.

 Example Usage:
-(Note all script previews and contents are arbitarily generated as filler)
+(Note all script previews and contents are arbitrarily generated as filler)

 https://github.com/user-attachments/assets/a90dc15e-caff-4703-8bf3-faf59be5d819